rhymeyang/Se/docs/308/Week04.md

 ### Common Sources of Asset Data:

-1. Financial Asset Inventory: Provides a record of the organization’s physical assets and their financial value.
+1. **Financial Asset Inventory**: Provides a record of the organization’s physical assets and their financial value.
-2. Interviews with Key Personnel: Discussions with staff members help identify intangible assets, such as intellectual property.
+2. **Interviews with Key Personnel**: Discussions with staff members help identify intangible assets, such as intellectual property.
-3. IT Systems Portfolio: Managed IT systems often have records of critical hardware and software assets.
+3. **IT Systems Portfolio**: Managed IT systems often have records of critical hardware and software assets.

 ### How is Asset Data Organized?